kiarafrobles/www.retroreport.org/_related_coverage/related-coverage-for-welfare-and-the-politics-of-poverty.md

 ---
-title: "Related coverage for Welfare and the Politics of Poverty"
+title: "Welfare and the Politics of Poverty"
 #date: 2016-05-02T17:08:00.000Z
 video: welfare-and-the-politics-of-poverty
 related_articles: